 Tenkara Fly Fishing, Off Piste Skiing, and Nihon Kawanezumi

-Rather than give a full blown trip report I’ll just let my photos do the talking for me.
+Rather than give a full blown trip report I will just let my photos do the talking for me.

 The river was teeming with fish though and we brought to hand around six (6) Yamame and Iwana.
 All were released.

 Throughout the day I spotted several Nihon Kawanezumi (or Japanese River Shrews).
-Last year I accidently caught one!
+Last year I accidentally caught one.
 This time there were no such incidents.
-It was great to spot so many as they are on the threatened species list due to pollution and environment encroachment.
+It was wonderful to spot so many as they are on the threatened species list due to pollution and environment encroachment.

-The whole day we only saw four or five people, down by the trailhead at a fishing co-op there were thousands of people fishing and BBQ-ing their catches.
-It was great to find such a beautiful and untouched river that we had to ourselves and no one to witness our passing but a few fish and Nihon Kawanezumi.
+The whole day we only saw four or five people, down by the trail-head at a fishing co-op there were thousands of people fishing and BBQ-ing their catches.
+It was great to find such a beautiful and untouched river that we had to ourselves and no one to witness our passing but a few fish and of course a few Nihon Kawanezumi.

 Getting ready to jump the first waterfall on the way out